progenetix/progenetix-web/docs/services.md

     - when using the REST syntax also only the exact match will be returned

-### Ontology Cross-Mapping (`ontologymappings`)
+### Ontology Cross-Mapping (`ontologymaps`)

-The `ontologymappings` service provides equivalency mapping between ICD-O and other classification systems, notably NCIt.
-The mappings are represented in the [ICDOntologies](https://github.com/progenetix/ICDOntologies) project and accessible trough a front-end in the [Progenetix Services area](http://progenetix.org/service-collection/ontologymappings).
+The `ontologymaps` service provides equivalency mapping between ICD-O and other classification systems, notably NCIt.
+The mappings are represented in the [ICDOntologies](https://github.com/progenetix/ICDOntologies) project and accessible trough a front-end in the [Progenetix Services area](http://progenetix.org/service-collection/ontologymaps).

 #### ICD-O Representation